fbpx

 Related Links:

-4. Electrical Test With Spring Probes for Pushback
+3. Electrical Test with Spring Probes for Pushback

 (Requires Fixture that moves probes into contact with connector contacts, then backs away)